bmwise14/bmwise14.github.io/_posts/2021-03-14-logistic-regression.md

 features = np.array(X[['sbp', 'tobacco', 'ldl']])[:4] # Features
 {% endhighlight %}

+That's awesome!
+We can use features and beta values to calculate the probability of a class.
+But how do we get the best weights that fit the data in the most accurate way?
+We will have to do some optimization.

 ## How do we get those coefficients to make an accurate prediction?

+How do we get the best weights that fit the data in the most accurate way?
+We have to do some optimization or maximum likelihood estimation!

+What the heck is that?
+In the most simple terms, you need to find the results on your data that best minimize the error in your predictions from the actual class.
+This must be done by just picking weights and seeing what happens.
+Then you update them and repeat.
+When you get the best weights you can, you stick with them.
+This is what all the model training is.
+Let's get into it.